Daandelange/kirby-simplestats/README.md

 #### Panel Area

+The panel area is accessible under this url : `/panel/simplestats`.
-If you're using a custom panel menu, you need to add the simplestats area to your menu.
+If you're using a custom panel menu, you can add the simplestats area to your menu.

 ````php
 <?php